Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/reservation.md

 - `booking_code`: Booking reference code provided by the OTA.
 - `otaid`: Identifier of the OTA from which the booking originated.

-## 3. Save and Acknoledge Booking API
+## 3. Save and Acknowledge Booking

 Saving the booking to the Channel Manager (CM) and PMS, including acknowledgment for bookings successfully received by the PMS.